shamshirz/scoreboard/README.md

 ** Note to self, possibly add Player.games & Game.players as `has_many:through`? **

-### Step 3 - Absinthe
+### Absinthe

-TO SELF - Point out verbosity and repeated simple functions of the normal ecto context & the context with Absinthe

-Let's try and map our schema over to a graph.
+Add a basic Absinthe Schema - this will define your API and how your incoming document maps to elixir functions

+#### Basic Schema

 Your Graph doesn't have to be anything like your DB, but in this case, ours will.
 This is the defintion for the API.
 Everything that will be exposed and explorable is defined in our `schema.ex`.

- * Basic implementation, we can find some things without traversing the graph
+> Show test here

+#### Traversing the Graph

+TO SELF - Point out verbosity and repeated simple functions of the normal ecto context & the context with Absinthe

 ### Step 4 - DataLoader